 Unpacking Exact Path: What does the learning path experience look like?

 This starts with the work of our in-house curriculum team, made up of highly qualified subject-matter experts and experienced former educators, who continue to develop, test, and review (with current teachers and third-party experts across the country) a growing catalog of rich content and assessment items.
-The team’s hard work, coupled with the proven evidence base established by our research team and the expert technology brought to life by our top-notch developers, ensures that Exact Path is offering an innovative approach to supporting academic growth.
+The team’s hard work, coupled with the expertise of our research and learning engineering team and the technology brought to life by our topnotch developers, ensures that Exact Path is offering an innovative approach to supporting academic growth.

 So, that answers WHO is behind defining that learning journey, but back to our original question: WHAT does the path for learning really look like?
 Let’s take a closer look at what students experience every time they log in.